orejuelajd/arduino-firebase/post-curl-arduinoyun/README.md

 1) Load the file `post-curl-arduinoyun.ino` in arduino microcontroller.
 If the URL of the database has changed the we need to change the value of the variable `String urlDataBase` in the arduino skecth.

-2) (Optional) The HTML file `registers.html` works with HTML5, if you run it with some browser you can see the firebase database registers that the arduino is posting in the database `example` in json file `registers.json`
+2) (Optional) The HTML file `registers.html` works with HTML5, if you run it with some browser you can see the firebase database registers that the arduino is posting in the database `example` in json file `registers.json`.
+Remember change in the html file (registers.html) the value of this variable `urlDataBase` with the url of your database of the firebase project.

 Sources: